 Bottom Line TI-Nspire CX Review

-At around $130, the TI-Nspire CX and TI-Nspire CX CAS not the cheapest graphing calculators available today, but they are well worth the price.
+The TI-Nspire CX and TI-Nspire CX CAS are not the cheapest graphing calculators available today, but they are well worth the price.
 When Texas Instruments debuted the TI-Nspire line a few years ago, it had a few warts, but with each year, they’ve continued to make massive improvements to both the hardware and software.
 Even at the beginning, I was impressed with how much faster kids caught on to features like fractions, graphing, and tables on the TI-Nspire than they did on the TI-84.
 From remedial Algebra through AP Calculus and my 2012 Illinois state championship math team, the TI-Nspire CX is my top choice for my students.

 With the Nspire series, my students spent less time learning calculator code and more time learning math.
 Since the release of the TI-Nspire CX and continued OS upgrades, this is a fully mature platform.
 No longer can Texas Instruments users cling to the good old days of the TI-84 and TI-89 and feel like they honestly have the best the market has to offer.
 The future has arrived.
 The TI-Nspire CX is TI’s platform of the next decade.